rgrzhang/RogerZhang/README.md

     - After plotting the normally infected cases and infected cases of vaccination.
 I indeed see a much lower proportion in normally infected cases.
     - Generally speaking, in my model, intensional infection takes a lower proportion of treatment compare to vaccination, to control the final size.
 (See the graph when p=0.1, intensional infection can reach a final size and no longer growing, meaning there is almost no new cases coming in, while vaccination final size still diverge to infinity)
     - The above observation may be able to explain the benefit of intensional infection, IF the intensional infected cases can pass on to someone else and act like a vaccine that can be passed on by normal contact.

+- Also, continue from last week's topic.
+To show I vs t graph stabilizes in the long run.
+I change the max time to 1000.